Matrices & Linear Algebra

 top-level convenience functions to make the experience more similar to other scientific

 environments.
-All these functions reside in the koma
+All these functions reside in the koma namespace and use the underlying

 object-oriented hierarchy internally.